 Most of us will have looked at one of our payslips and thought to ourselves, maybe even exclaimed out loud, “I swear I didn’t pay that much tax last month!”
 Well, the chances are, we probably didn’t.

 For many, taxation can be quite a scary concept; however, we believe that when clearly explained, it's really not all that hard to understand.
+In this guide, we'll break down the concepts of income tax brackets, codes, rates, and more, to help businesses and employees better understand income tax.

 "Nothing is certain in life except death and taxes."
 Benjamin Franklin